cheerful/freckle-apidocs/content/v2/invoices.md

 : `true`: Only return invoices that show the summary of hours worked for each project.
 : `false`: Only return invoices that do not show the summary of hours worked for each project.

+show_project_name_for_expenses
+: *Optional* **boolean**
+: `true`: Only return invoices that show the expense's project name next to the expense description.
+: `false`: Only return invoices that do not show the expense's project name next to the expense description.

 locale
 : *Optional* **string**
 : Only invoices using this locale are returned.